QCA Code Compliance

 The Board undertakes periodic reviews of its performance and effectiveness and that of individual Directors and of the wider senior management.
 Succession planning for both the Board and senior management is part of this review process.

-8. Promote a corporate culture that is based on ethical values and behaviours
+8. Promote a corporate culture that is based on ethical values and behaviors

 The corporate culture promoted by the Board underlies the Group’s products which have been seen by customers over decades as reliable well-made machines.
 The Board promotes the Group’s corporate culture and receives feedback from employees on regular visits to operating sites and interaction with local staff during this time.